kgureye/kgureye/README.md

 👩🏽‍💻 Currently I am finalizing a React project

-🌱 In the near future I plan to learn Express, NodeJS, Redux as well as diving deeper into babel and webpack.
+🌱 In the near future I plan to learn Express, NodeJS and Redux as well as deepen my understanding of Babel and Webpack

 A𝚋𝚘𝚞𝚝 𝙼𝚎 🤸‍♂️